Trump National Golf Club, Los Angeles

 Trump National Golf Club, Los Angeles is a public golf club in Rancho Palos Verdes, California with a 7242 yd course originally designed by Pete Dye, and redesigned by Donald Trump and Tom Fazio.
 It is owned by The Trump Organization.

 Trump National Golf Club Los Angeles was formerly known as Ocean Trails Golf Club, an 18-hole course designed by Dye, which was about to open when a landslide occurred in June 1999, and the 18th hole slid toward the Pacific Ocean.
 The Ocean Trails Golf Club subsequently went into bankruptcy, and on November 26, 2002, Trump bought the property for $27 million, intending to repair, redesign the course and build homes on adjacent lots.
 It includes a 45,000 sqft clubhouse.

 It is ranked among the Top 100 Courses You Can Play by Golf Magazine.
 The club is known for its views of the Pacific Ocean and Catalina Island.
 The course featured three artificial waterfalls until they were removed during the 2011–2017 California drought.
 The Michael Douglas Pro-Celebrity and Friends Golf Tournament takes place there annually, in April.

-At a total cost of $264 million, it would be the most expensive golf course ever constructed.
+At a cost of $264 million, it is the most expensive golf course ever constructed.
 Trump's representatives claimed the course was worth $10 million in dealing with the L.A.
 County property tax assessor two years after the course opened.